-The Campaign for the Farmed Environment (CFE) is encouraging farmers and land managers across England to protect and enhance the environmental value of farmland, through measures that sit alongside productive agriculture.
+Championing the Farmed Environment (CFE) is encouraging farmers and land managers across England to protect and enhance the environmental value of farmland, through measures that sit alongside productive agriculture.

-CFE helps farmers and land managers choose the right environmental measures; put them in the right place and manage them in the right way - to protect soil and water, and benefit wildlife.
+CFE helps farmers and land managers choose the right environmental measures; put them in the right place and manage them in the right way - to protect soil, water and air quality and benefit wildlife.